 Simple English definitions for legal terms

-Read a random definition: place of performance
+Read a random definition: earned surplus

 Excommunication is when a religious court punishes someone for doing something wrong.
 It means that the person is kicked out of the religious community.
 In the past, excommunicated people in England couldn't do things like be a witness in court or sue for money.
 Nowadays, it's mostly used to make people come to court if they're accused of something.
 If the person doesn't try to make things right within 40 days, they might be arrested.